ilariacaporali/GWBird/README.md

 ---

-For more information, visit the [official documentation](#) or open an issue in the repository.
+For more information, visit the [official documentation](#), open an issue in the repository or contact via mail at ilaria.caporali@phd.unipi.it.